electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/e-tron/drivetrain/battery/_index.md

 Since each cell is on 60ah each parallel group gives a capacity of 180Ah.
 (3 x 60ah)

-When 27 modules like this are connected in serial the nominal voltage is 396 volt.
+When 27 modules like this are connected in serial, the nominal voltage is 396 volt.

 396volt * 180ah = 71 280 Watt-hour (Wh) or 71kWh (kilo Watt Hours)